 U.S. Government Obligations.
 The Fund may invest in various types of U.S. Government obligations.
 U.S. Government obligations include securities issued or guaranteed as to principal and interest by the U.S. Government, its agencies or instrumentalities, such as the U.S. Treasury.
 Payment of principal and interest on U.S. Government obligations may be backed by the full faith and credit of the U.S. or may be backed solely by the issuing or guaranteeing agency or instrumentality itself.
 In the latter case, the investor must look principally to the agency or instrumentality issuing or guaranteeing the obligation for ultimate repayment, which agency or instrumentality may be privately owned.
 There can be no assurance that the U.S. Government would provide financial support to its agencies or instrumentalities (including government-sponsored enterprises) where it is not obligated to do so.
 As a result, there is a risk that these entities will default on a financial obligation.
 For instance, securities issued by the Government National Mortgage Association are supported by the full faith and credit of the U.S. Government.
-Securities issued by the Federal National Mortgage Association ("FNMA") and the Federal Home Loan Mortgage Corporation ("FHLMC") are supported only by the discretionary authority of the U.S. Government.
-In September 2008, at the direction of the U.S. Treasury, FNMA and FHLMC were placed into conservatorship under the Federal Housing Finance Agency, a newly created independent regulator.
+Securities issued by the FNMA and the FHLMC are supported only by the discretionary authority of the U.S. Government.
+As noted above, in September 2008, at the direction of the U.S. Treasury, FNMA and FHLMC were placed into conservatorship under the FHFA, a newly created independent regulator.
 The U.S. government also took steps to provide additional financial support to FNMA and FHLMC.
-No assurance can be given that the U.S. Treasury initiatives with respect to FNMA and FHLMC will be successful.
+No assurance can be given that the U.S. Treasury initiatives with respect to FNMA and FHLMC will be successful or will remain ongoing.
 Securities issued by the Student Loan Marketing Association are supported only by the credit of that agency.